Climbing Tips and Tricks—How to Climb Hills Faster

 On a big hill in hot weather, you’re going to need three to four liters of water, so make sure you plan for an adequate hydration strategy.
 Remember to also drink more water before starting out, and fuel up on a mix of oats, nuts, and fruit for breakfast.

-While gels and energy bars promise a sugary burst of power, many people find they cause stomach pain or diarrhea.
+While gels and energy bars promise a sugary burst of power, which is why they are handed out in musette bags during races, many people find they cause stomach pain or diarrhea.
 Make sure to test what works best for you before a race and never try something new for the first time on the day.

 D-Day Tips and tricks